Provincial deputation (Spain): By autonomous community

 Nine of the 50 provinces have no provincial councils for the reasons explained below.

 There are provincial councils in the 41 provinces that make up the autonomous communities of Galicia, Aragon, Catalonia, Valencian Community, Castile and León, Castilla–La Mancha, Extremadura, and Andalusia.
 The Basque Country has what are known as diputaciones forales (English: chartered councils).

 Autonomous communities with only one province (Asturias, Cantabria, Community of Madrid, Murcia, La Rioja, and Navarre) do not have provincial councils as the government of the region handles all of their functions.
 (Note: Before the establishment of autonomous communities in the 1980s, the provinces of Logroño (currently La Rioja), Madrid and Murcia, Oviedo (currently Asturias) and Santander (currently Cantabria) had a provincial deputation.
 Before the establishment of Navarra as Chartered Community, it had a diputación foral.)

 In the two provinces of the Canary Islands instead of a provincial council each island has a cabildo insular (island council).
-Similarly, in the province of the Balearic Islands, instead of a provincial council each island has a consejo insular (island council).
+Similarly, in the province of the Balearic Islands, instead of a provincial council each island has a consell insular (island council).
 These island councils perform functions similar to those of provincial councils.